rapid7/insightconnect-plugins/recorded_future/help.md

 }
 ```

-URLs given to this action will be stripped to their domains before they are used.
+URLs given to this action will be stripped to their domain before they are used.

 For example: